Logo

 • and other host-specific scroll surfaces.

-This edition intentionally omits detailed algorithms for frame stepping, motion policies, input handling, plugins, and middleware.
-Those may be specified in future modules.
+This edition intentionally omits detailed algorithms for frame stepping, motion policies, input handling, and specific plugin or middleware formats.
+It defines abstract extension points and programmable hooks; concrete mechanisms for expressing scroll programs, motion policies, plugins, and host-specific scroll authority configuration may be specified in future modules or host-specific bindings.

 Out of Scope